The story behind fish hair sticks

 That shift became part of this collection.

 Instead of making pieces that fight against the hair, I wanted to make pieces that move with it.
-That is what The Current is about - movement, texture, change, and letting what is natural feel beautiful.

 Green sandalwood felt right for the same reason.
 It can deepen and change in colour over time, so each piece continues to develop with light, wear, and time.
 I love that it does not stay exactly the same.

-The Current is a small collection of wearable pieces shaped by movement, texture, and change.
+This is a small collection of wearable pieces shaped by movement, texture, and change.